mohammadho3einhashemii/Federated-Learning/README.md

 - **server.py** — coordinates the training process, aggregating updates from clients.
 - **client.py** — simulates a client holding a portion of the data and performing local training.

+This project uses MNIST dataset to train a simple MLP model !

 > **Note:** In this simulation, all clients run locally on my machine for demonstration purposes.
 In a real-world scenario, clients would be distributed across different devices or locations.

 ## Running the Project